The heat trace for domains with curved corners: The conformal model and the construction

-which, when multiplied by the Euclidean heat kernel (the model for $H_{cone}$ at td), yields \eqref{eq:kernel_at_td}.
-We do not claim that $G$ is polyhomogeneous on the double space; it may blow up at td depending on the sign of $F(y)-1$ (because $X = |z-z'|/T$).
-However, $G$ is polyhomogeneous away from td and $G\cdot H_{cone}$ is polyhomogeneous everywhere.
+Then $G$ times the Euclidean heat kernel (the td model for $H_{\cone}$) yields \eqref{eq:kernel_at_td}.
+We do not claim that $G$ is polyhomogeneous on the double space; if $F(z')<1$ then the factor $\exp \bigl(\frac{1-F(z')}{4}|X|^2\bigr)$ grows as $|X|\to\infty$ (note that $|X|=|z-z'|/T$).
+However, $G$ is polyhomogeneous away from $\mathrm{td}$, and $G\,H_{cone}$ is polyhomogeneous on the double space.
+Moreover, $G\,H_{cone}$ satisfies Dirichlet boundary conditions\footnote{The Neumann problem is harder precisely because such a parametrix would not necessarily inherit Neumann boundary conditions.
+This can likely be worked around but we do not do so here.}, inheriting this from $H_{cone}$.

 Now examine $G$ at ff, the corner front face.
 This face is the most singular stratum of the heat space, where $t \to 0$ and both points $x,y=0$.
 The function $G$ is equal to 1 at ff because $T=0$ at ff, and $F=1$ at ff.
-As a consequence, $H^{(1)}$ is in the kernel of the heat operator $\mathcal L$ to leading order at ff; we say that it ``solves the model problem" to one order at ff.
+As a consequence, $H^{(1)}$ is in the kernel of the heat operator $\mathcal L$ to leading order at ff; we say that it ``solves the model problem'' to one order at ff.
 It also solves the model problem to two orders at td.
 And since $T=0$ at sf and $\exp[-\frac 14(F(y)-1)X^2]H_{cone}$ agrees to first order at sf with the initial parametrix $\exp[-\frac 14(F(y)-1)X^2]H_{\mathbb R^2_+}$ used by Grieser at sf \cite{Grieser}, $H^{(1)}$ also solves the model problem to one order at sf.

 Now define:

 If $H^{(1)}$ were not correctly chosen, we would expect $R^{(1)}$ to be two orders worse than $H^{(1)}$ at each of td, ff, and sf, which means order $-4$ at each.
 However, since $H^{(1)}$ solves the model problem to two orders at td and one order at ff, and also one order at sf, $R^{(1)}$ has leading orders given by $-2$ at td, $-3$ at ff, and $-3$ at sf.